 It makes clotting factors in the blood together with many of the substances vital to the proper functioning of the body.

 It neutralises toxins from the lungs, the bowel and the skin.
 Furthermore, an overburdened liver cannot filter out the poisons in the blood properly, which can leave you feeling tired, sluggish and generally unwell.
 Your metabolism also becomes sluggish which makes it much more difficult to lose weight.

 Let’s look at what generally overtaxes the hard-working liver:-

 · Prescription drugs

 · Repressed emotions!

-· Alcohol – all that champagne!
+· Alcohol – all that champagne and brandy butter!

 · Refined carbohydrates – all that sugar!